boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : The reason for Flow termination.
 Values are listed in the flowEndReason registry.

 Additional Information:
-: See the flowEndReason registry available at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-flow-end-reason].
+: See the flowEndReason registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-flow-end-reason]).

 ## natOriginatingAddressRealm